AC water heater to DC using low voltage

-If panels are wired in parallel, the amperages stays same and voltage increases.
+If panels are wired in series, the amperages stays same and voltage increases.

-So 2 Renogy 250 watt panels wired in parallel will produce 30.1 volts and 500 watt.
+So 2 Renogy 250 watt panels wired in series will produce 60.2 volts and 500 watts.

 On water heater, change lower element to 900-1200 watt DC, and